 The first place for us was Sigiriya, which also the cultural capital of Lanka.
 There is a fort on top of a rock, and to climb there you have to climb 1200 steps and believe me they are really steep.
 Once you are on the top, you can see the whole of ancient Sri Lanka from there.
-Our next stop was Kandy, a small hill station, and place where Buddha’s tooth is kept.
+Our next stop was Kandy, a small hill station, and the place where Buddha’s tooth is kept.
 And is kept in so much of security that you can not even see it.

 Sita Eliya Temple

 From Kandy, we proceeded to Nuwara Eliya, which is a renowned hill station.
 But this was one place we felt we could have avoided, as there was nothing to be seen.
-The advantage of having it in the itinerary was that we could visit the ‘Sita Eliya’ temple.
+The advantage of having it on the itinerary was that we could visit the ‘Sita Eliya’ temple.
 Which as per the legend there is the place where Ravana had hidden Sita or the place that we from ‘Ramayana’ know as ‘Ashok Vatika’.
 There were a lot of Hanuman temples around the country.
 When I tried to find out how is Ramayana perceived there, I got an interesting point of view.
 Our guide told us that they believe that while Sita was here nothing good was happening in our country and after she left, everything was good again.

 Bentota – The Beach Town

 Our fourth stop was in Bentota, which is a beach town.
 The beach at the place where we stayed was absolutely neat and clean and hence very inviting.
 The day was the two days before the full moon day, it was amazing to see the sun setting in the sea and moon rising in the sky, something I thought I would be able to see only in Kanyakumari.